 If your submission deals with vulnerabilities (e.g., software vulnerabilities or hardware design weaknesses), you must discuss in detail the steps already taken or planned to address them, such as coordinated disclosure to vendors.

 The same applies for submissions dealing with personally identifiable information (PII) or other sensitive data—explain your data handling and protection procedures.
+Authors who are unsure whether their submissions might meet these guidelines, or who have specific questions about the guidelines, are welcome to contact the program committee chairs at raid26.pc.chairs@gmail.com.

 Note: Papers raising significant ethical or legal concerns may be rejected based on these concerns alone.